How Mediation Shapes Fair Outcomes in Family Law Disputes

 Mediation provides dignity and control which is not possible in courts for many families.

-The Reasons Why Courts are Encouraging Mediation in Family Law Cases
+Why Courts May Encourage Mediation in Family Law Cases

 Cost Savings Through Mediation in Family Law Cases